Fazlehaq College: Student life

 The Fazlehaq College Mardan provides sports and recreational facilities, including cricket and hockey grounds, two large swimming pools, a gymnasium with an indoor basketball court, squash courts, basketball and badminton courts, a boating pond, tennis lawns, softball and baseball pitches and a gymnastics squad.
+Additionally, there is a library and a museum for students.

+Computer, Physics, Chemistry and Biology labs are provided for students.
+There is also a biological museum for students.

 Each student is required to join one of the many clubs and societies.

-An annual picnic is held for the Preparatory School.
-An annual 2–3 day hiking and camping trip for the Junior and Senior Schools is hosted at a base camp in Lalkoo, Upper Swat.
-The Mountaineering Club also goes on a mountaineering exercise to the northern areas of Pakistan during summer vacation, But due to some reasons this tradition is discounted since long ago.
+An annual picnic is held for the preparatory school and girls school.
+An annual 2–3 day hiking and camping trip for the junior and senior schools is hosted at different cadet/army schools.
+The Mountaineering Club also goes on a mountaineering exercise to the northern areas of Pakistan during summer vacation.